Recommended Texts

 Western Mystery Tradition

-The True and Invisible Rosicrucian Order by Paul Foster Case – In this tome, Case breaks down the Qabalistic meanings in the foundational documents of Rosicrucianism and the Western Mystery Tradition, the Fama Fraternitatis and the Confessio Fraternitatis.
+The True and Invisible Rosicrucian Order by Paul Foster Case – In this tome, Case breaks down the Qabalistic meanings in the foundational documents of Rosicrucianism and the Western Mystery Tradition, the Fama Fraternitatis and the Confessio.
 The second part of the book contains masterful descriptions of each grade of the Rosicrucian system.
 This book provides a depth of insight into the meaning of Rosicrucianism like no other.

 The Mystery Traditions: Secret Symbols and Sacred Art by James Wasserman – A wonderful collection of esoteric art, this book is a feast for the eyes.
 Wasserman has done a wonderful job putting these images together along with the commentary.